kprohith/rkpblog.tech/content/posts/2020-07-15-Playlist-manager-using-django.md

 - Set DEBUG = True in setting.py of the backend app to view detailed logs and errors messages

 If you find any bugs or if you think you can improve this implementation in any manner, please fork and create a pull request!

+This is still a work in progress.
+I plan on dedicating more time for this in the future.